NenyeIkpa/AirBnB_clone/README.md

 This is a Project on AirBnB clone.
-This Project is written in Python high level programming lang.
+This Project is written in Python high level programming language.